Skip to main content

 • Accelerated rehabilitative disposition

-Sometimes a defendant's entry is based on the prosecutors obtaining the consent of the victim of the crime.
-Certain factors, such as previous involvement in a diversion program, can make a defendant ineligible for participation.
-Additionally, prosecutors will usually require a candidate to waive their right to a speedy trial and their protections under the relevant statute of limitations.
+Sometimes, a defendant’s entry is based on the prosecutors obtaining the victim’s consent of the crime.
+Additionally, prosecutors usually require defendants to waive their right to a speedy trial.

-The length of a pre-trial diversion program varies between states and for felonies and misdemeanors.
-For misdemeanors, they generally run from six months to a year, while felonies generally run for one to two years.
-But always check with your particular state and jurisdiction to learn more about your specific situation.
+The length of a pretrial diversion program varies between states.
+Misdemeanor programs generally run from six months to a year.
+Programs for felonies typically run for one to two years.

 Deferred Adjudication

-Deferred adjudication (also called "a stay of adjudication") begins after a defendant has pleaded guilty or nolo contendere.
-In this way, it resembles probation, but in most other respects a deferred adjudication proceeds similarly to a pretrial diversion.
+Deferred adjudication is also sometimes called a stay of adjudication.
+It begins after a defendant has pleaded guilty or no contest.
+In this way, it resembles probation.
+But after the plea, a deferred adjudication works more similarly to a pretrial diversion.

-Even though the defendant pleads guilty or nolo contendere in a deferred adjudication, the court will not enter a judgment of guilt.
-Instead, the court will lay out several conditions that the defendant must meet.
-If the defendant meets the conditions, the charges are dismissed and the defendant won't have a record of conviction.
+Even though the defendant enters a plea, the court will not enter a judgment of guilt.
+The court will lay out several conditions the defendant must meet.
+If the defendant fulfills the requirements, the charges get dismissed.
+The defendant won’t have a criminal record.

-In a pretrial diversion, if the defendant fails to meet the conditions of the program, the state must then place the defendant on trial since there was no prior guilty plea.
+In a pretrial diversion, the plea does not happen beforehand.
+If the defendant fails to meet the program’s conditions, the state must place the defendant on trial since there was no prior guilty plea.

 Was this helpful?